Egg Soufflés

 EGG SOUFFLÉS

-I love making egg dishes with chopped fresh vegetables and these mini souffles give you more way to serve an otherwise very simple recipe.
+I love making egg dishes with chopped fresh vegetables.
+Egg souffles give you more ways to serve an otherwise very simple recipe by just switching up the pan.
 Chop your favorite greens up with fresh herbs for the ultimate in fresh flavors for breakfast.
 It's a great make ahead breakfast as well!

 Prep Time5 minutes